BREAKING

 If she wants to maintain you as a friend, reference this

-FRIENDS??
-Friendship involves mutual trust and respect,
+Friendship involves mutual trust, caring and respect, which

-be there when you're not!
+there when you're not!

 Anticipate